jdhenshaw/SCOUSE/README.md

 While AIC does a good job of returning the best-fitting solutions, there are areas where the best-fitting solutions can be improved.
 As such the following stages are optional but *highly recommended*.

 Given the level of user interaction, this is the most time-consuming part of the routine.
+However, changing the tolerance levels in stage 3 can help.
+A quick run through of stage 5 is recommended to see whether or not the tolerance levels should be changed.
+Once the user is satisfied with the tolerance levels of stage 3, a more detailed inspection of the spectra should take place.

 Depending on the data a user may wish to perform a few iterations of Stages 5-7.

 Stage 5
 =======

 	Checking the fits.
 Here the user is required to check the best-fitting solutions to the spectra.
-The user enters the indices of spectra that need to be revisited.
-One can typically expect to re analyse (stage 6) around 5-10% of the fits.
+The user enters the indices of spectra that they would like to revisit.
+One can typically expect to re-analyse (stage 6) around 5-10% of the fits.
 However, this is dependent on the complexity of the spectral line profiles.

 Stage 6
 =======